-Narcolepsy is a serious sleep disorder.
-It affects about 1 out of every 2,000 people.
-Most people with narcolepsy haven’t been diagnosed, which means they aren’t being treated.
-People with narcolepsy always feel sleepy and tired.
+Narcolepsy affects about 1 out of every 2,000 people.
+Most people with narcolepsy haven’t been diagnosed and aren’t getting treatment.

-After the PSG, you'll need a multiple sleep latency test (MSLT).
-During this test, you'll have a 20 minute nap every 2 hours (normally 4 to 5 naps during an 8 hour day).
-If you have a positive MSLT and other symptoms, you may have narcolepsy.
+A multiple sleep latency test (MSLT) measures how long it takes you to fall asleep during the day.
+During this test, you'll be asked to take a 20 minute nap every 2 hours (about 4 to 5 naps within 8 hours).
+If you have a positive MSLT, it means you do fall asleep often during the day and may have narcolepsy.

-There are many treatments for narcolepsy.
-Everyone’s treatment is different and depends on how bad their symptoms are.
-It can take weeks or months to find the best treatment for you.
+Treatment for narcolepsy depends on how bad your symptoms are.
+It can take weeks or months before you find the best treatment.

 This material is for information purposes only.
 It should not be used in place of medical advice, instruction, or treatment.
 If you have questions, talk with your doctor or appropriate healthcare provider.
 This information may be printed and distributed without permission for non-profit, education purposes.
 The content on this page may not be changed without consent of the author.
 Contact firstname.lastname@example.org.